-Although rubella was declared eliminated from the US in 2004, cases can occur when unvaccinated people are exposed to infected people, mostly through international travel.
+Although rubella was declared eliminated from the US in 2004, cases can occur when unvaccinated individuals are exposed to infected individuals, mostly through international travel.

 Anyone who is not vaccinated against rubella is at risk of getting the disease.
 It is important that children and women of childbearing age are vaccinated against rubella.

 In children, rubella usually causes a low-grade fever (less than 101 degrees) and a rash that starts on the face and spreads to the rest of the body.
 These symptoms may last two or three days.
 Older children with rubella usually first suffer from low-grade fever, swollen glands in the neck or behind the ears, and upper respiratory infection, before they develop a rash.
 Rubella is usually mild in children.

 Complications of rubella are rare, but they occur more often in adults.
 Adults (especially young women) may have aching joints, headache, and pink eye before the rash appears.
 Up to 70 percent of women who get rubella may experience arthritis; this is rare in children and men.
 In rare cases, rubella can cause serious problems, including brain infections and bleeding problems.